apache/predictionio-sdk-ruby/CONTRIBUTING.md

 ----------

 We love to hear from you.
-If you want to work on something or have questions / complaints please reach out to us by at https://groups.google.com/forum/#!forum/predictionio-dev
+If you want to work on something or have questions / feedback, please reach out to us at https://groups.google.com/forum/#!forum/predictionio-dev